stevand/SailingBoatUofAlberta/README.md

-# SailingBoatUofAlberta
+# uAlberta Autonomous Sailing Vehicle
-Design of ASV Boat at University of Alberta
+This is the github for the ASV team at the University of Alberta.
+We are developing an autonomous sailboat in order to compete at the [World Robotic Sailing Championship](https://github.com/WRSC).

 ## Set up
 There are a few dependencies for this project, but they are not strictly necessary unless you wish to run the project on your device or you are working on the corresponding component.